-Jason noticed the concrete front steps and large white pillars of Saint Joseph’s Cathedral up ahead in his right periphery as he reflected further.
+“Yeah, if only.”
+Jason noticed the concrete front steps and large white pillars of Saint Joseph’s Cathedral up ahead in his right periphery as they walked ahead.
 “Randy has been one of my best friends for almost as long as I can remember, and I thought it was always going to be that way.
 I just never imagined Randy not being a part of my life.”
 He dwelt some more as they walked along.
 “I know the smart thing would be to just let it all go and get on with my life.
 But how do you do that?”

 “I know it’s tough,” Christine consoled.
 “Either way is difficult.”
 She pulled him a little closer.
 “At least you’re concerned about him.”

 “Doesn’t feel like enough.”

 “You’ve done more for Randy than anyone else, and that’s all anyone can do.”

 “I suppose,” Jason said.
 “I just wish he’d stop hanging out with Darren and all those other sketchy bastards.
 That’s a bad scene.”

 “As long as you’re there for him maybe he’ll realize that.
 He can still turn things around,” Christine added hopefully.
 The park began to narrow as they approached its north end.
 “I’m sure the next interview you have will be a lot better than that last one.”